 The University will provide academic accommodation to students with disabilities in accordance with the British Columbia Human Rights Code, R.S.B.C.
 1996, c.
 210 and the Canadian Charter of Rights and Freedoms, Part I of the Constitution Act, 1982, being Schedule B to the Canada Act 1982 (U.K.), 1982, c.
 11. Provision of academic accommodation shall not lower the academic standards of the University.
 Academic accommodation shall not remove the need for evaluation and the need to meet essential learning outcomes.

-Students with a disability who wish to have an academic accommodation should contact Access and Diversity (students.ubc.ca/about/access) without delay (see UBC Policy 73 (www.universitycounsel.ubc.ca/policies/policy73.pdf)).
+Students with a disability who wish to have an academic accommodation should contact Centre for Accessibility (www.students.ubc.ca/about-student-services/centre-for-accessibility) without delay (see UBC Policy LR7 (universitycounsel.ubc.ca/files/2022/05/Disability-Accommodation-Policy_LR7.pdf)).